bernhardAxonIvy/doc/source/concepts/testing/process-testing.rst

 There are two ways of :public-api:`mocking</ch/ivyteam/ivy/bpm/engine/client/BpmClient.html#mock()>` an element.
 Either you mock the entire element or the UI or call part.
 If you mock the entire element nothing configured on the element is tested at all.
 On the other hand if you mock the UI or call part of an element its mapping code is executed and tested.

-If your process runs through an Html Dialog you always need to mock it.
+If your process runs through an HTML Dialog you always need to mock it.

 .. literalinclude:: includes/processtesting/processtesting-mock.java
     :language: java